connorobrien/BeatlesStyleChordProgressions/README.md

-# BeatlesStyleChordProgressions
-Using Markov Chains to Generate Chord Progressions in the Style of The Beatles
+# Using Markov Chains to Generate Chord Progressions in the Style of The Beatles

 This repository contains a personal project that generates chord progressions in the style of The Beatles.
 It originated as a project for my undergraduate Linear Algebra course at Colorado College in 2013.